THE CONSTITUTION OF THE UNITED CHEROKEE NATION

 Sec.
-11- All writs and other process shall run in the name of The United Cherokee Nation of Indians and be in proper format and be signed by the respective clerks.
+11- All writs and other process shall run in the name of The United Cherokee Nation and be in proper format and be signed by the respective clerks.

 Sec.
 12- The Grand Court and Circuit Courts shall hold their sessions as necessary.
 The Judges may convene in person or by whatever electrical or electronic means may be deemed appropriate by the Court.

 Sec.
-13- The Judges of the various Circuit Courts shall have power to appoint and remove all sheriffs and/or marshals in their districts.
-All sheriffs/marshals shall come from the Law Enforcement and Peacekeeping agents that will be established by The United Cherokee Nation of Indians.
+13- The Judges of the various Circuit Courts shall have power to appoint and remove all Tribal Marshals and/or Peacekeepers associated with their lodges.
+To be considered for the roll of Tribal Marshal/Peacekeeper, all such appointees shall be members of the United Cherokee Nation.

 Sec.
-3- The free exercise of religious worship and serving God without distinction shall forever be allowed within The United Cherokee Nation of Indians; Provided, That this liberty of conscience shall not be so construed as to justify practices inconsistent with the peace or safety of The United Cherokee Nation of Indians.
+3- The free exercise of religious/spiritual worship and serving The Great Spirit without distinction shall forever be allowed within The United Cherokee Nation; Provided, that this liberty of conscience shall not be so construed as to justify practices inconsistent with the peace or safety of The United Cherokee Nation.

 Sec.
-4- No person shall be refused any office in The United Cherokee Nation of Indians solely because of their race, creed, color, national origin, sex or handicap.
+4- No person shall be refused any office in The United Cherokee Nation solely because of their creed, color, national origin, sex or handicap.

 Sec.
-5- All appointments shall be in the name and by the authority of The United Cherokee Nation of Indians and be sealed with the seal of the Nation and signed by a member of the Star Council.
+5- All appointments shall be in the name and by the authority of The United Cherokee Nation and be sealed with the seal of the Nation and signed by a member of the High Star Council.

 Sec.
-6- No person shall, for the same offense, be twice put in jeopardy of life or limb, nor shall any persons property be taken or applied to public use without his or her consent; Provided, That nothing in this clause shall be so construed as to impair the right and power of the Star Council to lay and collect taxes.
+6- No person shall, for the same offense, be twice put in jeopardy of life or limb, nor shall any persons property be taken or applied to public use without his or her consent or an appropriate ruling from the Cherokee Court; Provided, That nothing in this clause shall be so construed as to impair the right and power of the High Star Council to lay and collect taxes.
 All courts shall be open and every person, for an injury done to him or her in his or her person, property or reputation, shall have remedy by the course of law.

 Sec.
 7- The right of trial by jury shall remain inviolate.

 Sec.
-8- The appointment of all officers, not otherwise directed by this Constitution, shall be vested in the Legislature.
+8- The appointment of all officers, not otherwise directed by this Constitution, shall be vested in the High Star Council.

 Sec.
-9- All new applicants for admission to the ranks of The United Cherokee Nation of Indians must be reviewed by the Council.
+9- All new applicants for admission to the ranks of The United Cherokee Nation must be reviewed by the High Star Council.
 Application fees and forms will be set by law.
-Members by adoption must pass a course of study relating to the Cherokee and their history and beliefs.
-All adoption must be approved by Star Council on a case by case basis.
+Members by adoption must be accepted unanimously by the High Star Council and pass a course of study relating to the Cherokee and their history and beliefs.

 Sec.
-10- Any member of The United Cherokee Nation of Indians may, for behavior unbecoming a Nation member, be removed from the ranks of The United Cherokee Nation of Indians by a five sevenths (5/7) majority vote of the Star Council.
+10- Any member of The United Cherokee Nation may, for behavior unbecoming a Nation member, be removed from the ranks of The United Cherokee Nation by a majority vote of the High Star Council.
 Any member of said Nation may surrender his or her membership at any time.
-Having done so, that person will be ineligible for United Cherokee Nation of Indians membership ever again unless specifically determined otherwise by a five sevenths (5/7) majority vote of the Star Council.
+Having done so, that person will be ineligible for United Cherokee Nation membership ever again unless specifically determined otherwise by a unanimous vote of the High Star Council.

 Sec.
-11- The Star Council may, at any time, propose such amendments to this Constitution as three sevenths (3/7) of said Council shall deem expedient.
-As always, the Star Council shall be guided in these endeavors, as much as practicable, by the will of the people of The United Cherokee Nation of Indians.
-After a period of time sufficient for each member of the Star Council to confer with their constituency, said Council shall convene and, with a majority vote of five sevenths (5/7) shall ratify said proposed amendment.
+11- The Star Council may, at any time, propose amendments to this Constitution.
+Said amendments shall be deemed passed by a majority vote of the High Star Council.
+As always, the High Star Council shall be guided in these endeavors, as much as practicable, by the will of the people of The United Cherokee Nation.
+After a period of time sufficient for each member of the Star Council to confer with their constituency, said Council shall convene and, with a majority vote, shall ratify said proposed amendment.

 Sec.
-1- All officers of The United Cherokee Nation of Indians, before he or she assumes his or her seat, shall take the following oath or affirmation, to wit:
+1- All officers of The United Cherokee Nation, before he or she assumes his or her seat, shall take the following oath or affirmation, to wit:

-I, ___, do solemnly swear (or affirm, as the case may be), that I have not attained my election by bribery, coercion or any other unfair or underhanded method, nor have I caused anyone to employ such methods, towards this end, on my behalf.
-I further swear (or affirm) that, on all questions and measures that may come before me, I will so give my vote, and so conduct myself, as may, in my judgement, appear most conducive to the interest and prosperity of The United Cherokee Nation of Indians.
-I will bear true faith and allegiance to the same and, to the utmost of my ability and power, observe, conform to, support and defend the Constitution thereof, so help me God.
+I, ___, do solemnly swear (or affirm, as the case may be), that I have not attained my appointment by bribery, coercion or any other unfair or underhanded method, nor have I caused anyone to employ such methods, towards this end, on my behalf.
+I further swear (or affirm) that, on all questions and measures that may come before me, I will so conduct myself, as may, in my judgement, appear most conducive to the interest and prosperity of The United Cherokee Nation.
+I will bear true faith and allegiance to the same and, to the utmost of my ability and power, observe, conform to, support and defend the Constitution thereof, by the help of the Great Spirit.

-The acting “Chief” will administer the oath to all Judges of The United Cherokee Nation of Indians while a Grand Court Justice will administer the oath to the Star Council members.
+The acting “Chief” (or High Star Council elder, if necessary) will administer the oath to all Judges of The United Cherokee Nation while a Grand Court Justice will administer the oath to the High Star Council members.

 Sec.
-2- A Treasurer of The United Cherokee Nation of Indians shall be chosen by the Star Council.
+2- A Treasurer of The United Cherokee Nation shall be chosen by the High Star Council.
 Said Treasurer shall take the official oath of office and shall be bound by it as their word will be their bond.

 Sec.
-3- It shall be the duty of the Treasurer to receive all The United Cherokee Nation of Indians monies, to pay out such monies as are required of him/her by the Star Council and to make a regular statement and account of the receipts and expenditures of all The United Cherokee Nation of Indians monies to said Star Council.
+3- It shall be the duty of the Treasurer to receive all United Cherokee Nation monies, to pay out such monies as are required of him/her by the High Star Council and to make a regular statement and account of the receipts and expenditures of all United Cherokee Nation monies to said High Star Council.

 Sec.
-4- No money shall be drawn from the Treasury but by warrant from the Star Council, signed by two (2) members thereof and in consequence of appropriation made by law.
+4- No money shall be drawn from the Treasury but by warrant from the High Star Council, signed by one (1) member thereof and in consequence of appropriation made by law.

 Sec.
-5- Knowledge is necessary for good government, the preservation of liberty and the happiness of mankind.
-Therefore, schools and the means of education shall forever be required, encouraged, and supported in The United Cherokee Nation of Indians.
+5- Knowledge is necessary for good government, the preservation of liberty and the happiness of humanity.
+Therefore, schools and the means of education shall forever be required, encouraged, and supported in The United Cherokee Nation.